hazah/activeview/README.md

 class Post::Show < ActiveView::Base
   ## Lets show of some features...

-  ## Give our passed in object a proper name
-  view_for :post

   # helper methods
   def header_tag
     # The implication is that this might be rendered from a different action/controller